atbcb/usab-uswds/_aba-guides/chapter-6-lavs-sinks.md

 #### What type of sinks are exempt as "service sinks"?

 As used in the Standards, the term "service sinks" is similar in meaning as "mop sinks" and refers to sinks used for janitorial or maintenance purposes.

-#### Are work use sinks required to comply?

-Sinks and other elements used only by employees for work are not required to comply (§203.9).&nbsp; Examples include sinks in restaurant kitchens and in laboratories not used for instruction.&nbsp; Providing access to work use sinks is advisable.&nbsp; Sinks in public and common use spaces not used solely by employees for work, including classrooms and laboratories used for instruction, must comply.&nbsp; Where multiple sinks are provided, at least 5%, but no less than one, of each type must comply (§212.3).

-#### Are laundry room sinks required to comply?

-Sinks in laundry facilities not used solely by employees for work, such as those provided for use by residents or guests in residential facilities, dormitories, and other transient lodging, must comply.&nbsp; Those located in commercial laundry facilities and used only by employees, as well as mop or service sinks located in laundry rooms, are not required to comply.

 #### Must the clear floor space at lavatories and sinks be centered?